swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

 ## After the meeting

-The facilitator of the meeting should report back to the lead instructor trainer and describe whether newly trained instructors participating as a part of the checkout procedure were engaged and could answer target questions described in the checkout procedure.
+The host of the meeting should report back to the lead instructor trainer and describe whether newly trained instructors participating as a part of the checkout procedure were engaged and could answer target questions described in the checkout procedure.

-The facilitator of the meeting should 1) archive the etherpad and 2) clean the etherpad for the next user.
+The host of the meeting should 1) archive the etherpad and 2) clean the etherpad for the next user.
 To archive, click the star in the top left corner.
 This will save a copy of the etherpad in its current state.
 Then, the faciliator should delete all the community added comments and change the dates to prepare the etherpad for the next session

-Each month, the facilitators of discussion sessions will coordinate to write a blog post summarizing the topics discussed.
+The hosts of discussion sessions may choose to write a blog post summarizing topics discussed, including (but not limited to) the following: implementation of new lessons, recurring questions about or problems while teaching, and general strategies for instructing workshops.
 [This template](template-blog-about-debriefing-session.md) can be used as the start point for the blog post.